 Depletion of elastin, as well as collagen, is also a contributing factor in the development of fine lines and wrinkles.
 Wrinkles that used to appear only with a smile or frown may become visible all the time, and deeper lines may form from the nose to the corners of the mouth.

-Protecting your skin from the sun is the most important thing to do in the first instance, and can reduce visible wrinkles as well as prevent new ones.
-Waterhouse Young offers specialised treatments to target fine lines and wrinkles, such as wrinkle-relaxing injections, skin boosters, HydraFacial, and EndyMedPro 3DEEP.
+TIP: Protecting your skin from the sun is the most important thing to do in the first instance, and can reduce visible wrinkles as well as prevent new ones.
+Specialised treatments target fine lines and wrinkles, including wrinkle-relaxing injections, skin boosters, HydraFacial and EndyMedPro 3DEEP.

 Redness and irritated skin

-Those who notice increased sensitivity of their skin should consider moving to fragrance free products, and also keep a skin diary to try to ascertain any ingredients that may be contributing to irritation.
-Formatk IPL photorejuvenation uses the latest technology to treat concerns such as facial redness and rosacea, and in addition, performing the treatment stimulates collagen production.
+TIP: If you experience increased sensitivity of the skin, consider moving to fragrance-free products, and also keep a skin diary to try to ascertain any ingredients that may be contributing to irritation.
+Photorejuvenation treatments, such as Formatk IPL [link], use the latest technology to treat concerns such as facial redness and rosacea.
+Additionally, performing the treatment stimulates collagen production.

 In menopause, skin loses some of its ability to retain moisture, which in turn leads to dryness.
-This is particularly problematic if you live in an arid climate, or while central heating or air conditioning is in use.
+This is particularly problematic if you live in a dry climate, and / or have your central heating or air conditioning on.

-Consider using a mild cleanser instead of soap, since some of the active ingredients in most soaps and foaming products can irritate and dry out skin.
-Choosing a moisturiser that contains hyaluronic acid is important since it plays a crucial role in dermal health, regulating cell growth and hydration.
-We are born with a certain amount of hyaluronic acid and our bodies do not produce more as we age, which is why Waterhouse Young harnesses the power of hyaluronic acid through hydrating aesthetic treatments and facial fillers.
+TIP: Consider using a mild cleanser instead of soap, since some of the active ingredients in most soaps and foaming products can irritate and dry out skin.
+Choosing a moisturiser that contains ceramides and hyaluronic acid is important since it plays a crucial role in dermal health, regulating cell growth and hydration.
+We are born with a certain amount of hyaluronic acid and our bodies do not produce more as we age, so you might like to consider harnessing the restorative powers of hyaluronic acid through hydrating aesthetic treatments and facial fillers instead.